 Get FREE weekly watering advice.
-Sign up today to find out how much water your lawn needs each week based on local weather station data.
+Sign up today at waterisawesome.com to find out how much water your lawn needs each week based on local weather station data.
 It hits your inbox every Monday.
-Sign up at waterisawesome.com.

 Don’t water between 10 a.m. and 6 p.m.
 Up to 30 percent of the water we spray on lawns during the heat of the day is lost to evaporation.